Try to buy as much stuff as possible person to person.

 Where to begin???

 Next I put a cup over it, a see through one should fog up, that's good.
-Wipe it a little if you see dripping but it should tottally look wet.
+Wipe it a little if you see dripping.

 If you don't know how to tell a male plant from a female plant then you should go look that up right now.

 Your light should be secure on a pulley system.
 Anything other then that has no business holding up your light, which I assume to be very expensive.
-Advanced LED make good 100 watt grow lights that provide full spectrum and ventilation, but they are expensive.
+Ther are good grow lights that provide full spectrum and ventilation, but they are expensive.

 During the first two months you have it at about 45% for 14 hours a day, same time every day leaning towards blue light, but mostly equal parts red and blue light.